run2bizdocs/docs-1/en-us/docs/faq.md

     3. Perform a search for the parameter "92 - Name of The Ci Group is In Development Phase (e.g.: CIs in Development)"
     4. Select it.
 Then, the parameter registry screen featuring the selected entry data will be displayed.
     5. On the Value field, insert the name of the CI group in development.
-    6. Click on the Save button to confirm the entry, at which time, date and user will be stored for a future audit.
+    6. Click on the "Save" button to confirm the entry, at which time, date and user will be stored for a future audit.
     7. Search for the parameter "93 - Name of The CIs Group in Production Phase (e.g.: ICs em Produção)"
     8. Select it.
 Then, the parameter registry screen featuring the selected entry data will be displayed;
     9. On the Value field, insert the name of the CI group in production phase;
-    10. Click on the Save button to confirm the entry, at which time, date and user will be stored for a future audit.
+    10. Click on the "Save" button to confirm the entry, at which time, date and user will be stored for a future audit.
     11. Search for the parameter "93 - Name of The CIs Group in Confirmation Phase (e.g.: ICs em Produção)"
     12. Select it.
 Then, the parameter registry screen featuring the selected entry data will be displayed;
     13. On the Value field, insert the name of the CI group in confirmation phase;
-    14. Click on the Save button to confirm the entry, at which time, date and user will be stored for a future audit.
+    14. Click on the "Save" button to confirm the entry, at which time, date and user will be stored for a future audit.

 !!!
 Question "How to define the obligatoriness of linking the change with the CI?"